Research Activities

 This laboratory is currently active in three main areas.
 First, our main research focuses on drug-resistant bacteria, including (1) uncovering their mechanism (2) developing methods to detect drug-resistant bacteria, and (3) monitoring the emergence of new resistant bacteria.

-Second, the laboratory analyses microorganisms in general, including how pathogenic microorganisms cause infectious diseases, and the relationship between humans and bacteria in the environment.
+Second, the laboratory analyses microorganisms in general, including (4) how pathogenic microorganisms cause infectious diseases, (5) the relationship between humans and bacteria in the environment, and (6) the relationship between intestinal flora and various diseases.

 • Laboratory of Anti-Aging Science